estiwidder/bold360-mobile-docs-android/docs/advanced-topics/feedback/instant-feedback.md

     {: .table-trans}

 - Textual configurations
-  On the admin console you can configure the messages content that are presented to the user over feedback flow.
+  On the Bold360ai console enbles to customize the messages to  be dislayed the user.

   ![]({{'/assets/images/feedback-texts.png' | relative_url}})
   {: image-70}